 You really can’t go wrong learning any riff off Mastodon’s Blood Mountain, one of modern metal’s most formidable riff-albums and my personal favorite.
 “Crystal Skull” is a good one to learn though, because the song is in 6/8, a common time signature and feel that isn’t 4/4, which you are probably most used to.

 The entire song is good to learn too – there’s some tricky finger movements, and what Mastodon does with 6/8 time is pretty interesting.
+Bill Kelliher’s signature Butterslax amp from Friedman will get you the tone you’re looking for.

 I know you’re thinking… holy cow, there’s no way I could play a Dillinger riff.
 But you’d be wrong as balls boy.
 Not only is “Milk Lizard” one of the band’s greatest songs – it’s also one of their simplest!
 Even the odd-timed “solo” break sections are based around an easy-to-learn riff pattern modelled around the song’s main riff.